FIG-Bioinfo/FIG-Bioinformatics-Course/0_Getting-Started/0_Command-Line-PreKnowledge.md

 6. If there is a command you don't understand, just ask Grimoire!
 Many times Grimoire will give you a very long explanation of a command, but the first couple paragraphs will be the most helpful.

-7. Any command that does not have a file path (we will explain what a file path is later in this document) will assume that you are already in the directory you need to be in.
+7. Any command that does not have a file path (directions to a file) will assume that you are already in the directory you need to be in.
 If the file or files you need for your command are in a different directory, your command will need a file path to get there.

 # Basic commands to use
 While practice is important, some examples of these commands contain real files and paths.
+This is so you have a better understanding using the actual visuals in this course.
 If you want to practice commands, create your own testing files; this is to keep you from removing or losing important files.

 ## File and Directory Commands
 1. List files and directories in the current directory in "long format" ('-l' option), including "hidden" files ('-a' option, which you can remember as 'a' for 'all').